Community Structure Recovery and Interaction Probability Estimation for Gossip Opinion Dynamics: Convergence Analysis

 where $a>0$ is the step-size parameter given in Algorithm~\ref{alg_1}, $\eta = (w_sn_2 + w_dn_1) (n_{s1} \mathbf{1}^T_{n_{s2}} \mathbf{x}^{s2} - n_{s2} \mathbf{1}^T_{n_{s1}} \mathbf{x}^{s1})/$ $(\delta n_1n_2)$, and $\delta$ is given in Proposition~\ref{thm_expectation_structure}. \end{thm}

 \begin{pf} See Appendix \ref{append_proof_thm_convergencerate}. $\Box$ \end{pf}

 \begin{rem} In the theorem, $\eta$ increases with the combined effect of the number of agents and the interaction probabilities (i.e., $(w_sn_2+w_dn_1)/\delta$) and with the disagreement of stubborn agents, and decreases with the cardinality of each community.
-When $a \ge 1/(2|\eta|)$, the interaction estimator achieves its optimal rate.
-Larger $\eta$ provides a wider selection range. {Simulation in Section~\ref{sec_simulation} shows that, if the algorithm uses a trajectory from the gossip model over a graph sampled from the SBM, rather than the averaged graph, it can still estimate the ratio of the link probabilities of the SBM.} \end{rem}
+When $a \ge 1/(2|\eta|)$, the estimator achieves its optimal rate.
+Larger $\eta$ provides a wider selection range. {Simulation in Section~\ref{sec_simulation} shows that the algorithm using a trajectory from the gossip model over an SBM can estimate the ratio of the link probabilities.} \end{rem}